Gaber chehine was a young Palestinian boy aged 14. He was full of life.

 candy.
 Every one of his mischiefs started so as to enrage you, but lasted

-so little, and always ended so nicely, so elegantly, I would say, that you felt
+so little, and always ended so nicely, so elegantly, I would say, that

 like hugging Gaber instead of being angry at him.